tlkh/tf-profile-test/README.md

 # tf-profile-test

 Code at the end of the Jupyter notebook allows you to generate output to see distribution of time spent in various types of compute kernels.
+Uses TensorFlow 2.0 and requires CUPTI to be installed.

 **ResNet 50, XLA + AMP**